urban-tep/DDF-SDD/source/groups/group___series.rst

   skinparam componentStyle uml2
   !include source/groups/group___series.iuml

-This component represents a dataset series.
-Practically it is a non-final component that can be extended to implement other collections.

-""
+This component manages all types of dataset series.
+It implements the machnaism to search for the dataset defined in the series via an OpenSearchable interface.

 Dependencies
 ^^^^^^^^^^^^